ansiblejunky/ansible-macos-provisioner/README.md

 ## Step 1 - The Manual Steps

+We need some initial manual steps because we cannot run Ansible without some basics and we definitely do **not** want to install Ansible in the system Python that comes with Mac OS!
+So let's prepare things the right way.

-- Launch System Prefs app
+- (optional) Launch System Prefs app
 	- Go to Trackpad
 	- Disable "Force Click and haptic feedback"
+- Launch Mac App Store
 	- Authenticate in Mac App Store
+	- This is useful to automate installation of your Mac App Store purchases
 - Launch Safari app
 	- Navigate to GitHub.com
 	- Login to GitHub.com